Registration of a foreign company branch in Serbia with an account in a local bank

 – Serbia has a well-developed banking sector and great experience in the use of various financial instruments;

-- Serbia has joined the automatic exchange of information group, which has allowed it to leave the black lists and improve its international reputation;
+– Serbia has joined the automatic exchange of information group, which has allowed it to leave the black lists and improve its international reputation.
+See our article on Serbia CRS and Automatic Exchange of Information.

 – Your parent company funds can be transferred to its Serbian branch account.